Since independence, the year 1991 proved to be a milestone in India's economic history. Earlier, the country was in a severe economic crisis

 Main objectives of the new economic policy of 1991

-The main objective behind the inauguration of the new economic policy by the then Union Finance Minister, Dr. Manmohan Singh in 1991 is as follows.
+The main reason behind the inauguration of new economic policy by the then Union Finance Minister, Dr. Manmohan Singh in 1991

-II bring down inflation and remove payment imbalance
+II, bring down the rate of inflation and remove the payment imbalance.

 III.
-Increase the economic growth rate and create adequate foreign exchange reserves.
+Increase economic growth rate and create adequate foreign exchange reserves.

 IV.
 Along with achieving economic stabilization, all kinds of unnecessary restrictions had to be shifted to a market-friendly economy.